 Signs and Symptoms of Adverse Reactions

-- Lethargy: If your dog becomes unusually tired, sluggish, or weak after consuming hot dogs, it could be a sign of an adverse reaction.
+- Lethargy: If your dog is unusually tired after eating hot dogs, it’s a bad sign.

 How to Feed Hot Dogs to Your Dog and Make It Enjoyable for Them